Changissnz/nu_merchant_principal/README.md

 accomplish, relegated to the confines of their peak potential action of maintenance.
 Destruction consists of related but not entirely connected phenomena to maintenance.
-A casual reminder on destruction is that it is enabled by specific conditions stemming from over-maintenance (excess magnitude in pro-activity) and lack of maintenance (negligible activity).
+A casual reminder on destruction is it is enabled by specific conditions stemming from over-maintenance (excess magnitude in pro-activity) and lack of maintenance (negligible activity).
 Destruction is not the focus of this section, although phenomena